How Do I Prepare My Driveway for Sealing?

 Determine the Best Application Method

-Choosing the right way to apply sealant is key for a good driveway seal.
+Choosing the right way to apply sealant is key to a good driveway seal.
 You can use spray or squeegee methods.
 Each has its own benefits.
 Knowing these can help you seal your driveway well, making it last longer.

 Spray vs. Squeegee Techniques